OpenBSD: Servers

 OpenBSD features a full server suite and can be configured as a mail server, web server, FTP server, DNS server, router, firewall, NFS file server, or any combination of these.
 Since version 6.8, OpenBSD has also shipped with native in-kernel WireGuard support.

 Security

-Shortly after OpenBSD was created, De Raadt was contacted by a local security software company named Secure Networks (later acquired by McAfee).
-They were developing a network security auditing tool called Ballista, which was intended to find and exploit software security flaws.
-This coincided with De Raadt's interest in security, so the two cooperated leading up to the release of OpenBSD 2.3.
+Shortly after OpenBSD was created, de Raadt was contacted by a local security software company named Secure Networks (later acquired by McAfee).
+The company was developing a network security auditing tool called Ballista, which was intended to find and exploit software security flaws.
+This coincided with de Raadt's interest in security, so the two cooperated leading up to the release of OpenBSD 2.3.
 This collaboration helped to define security as the focus of the OpenBSD project.

 OpenBSD includes numerous features designed to improve security, such as: